The products you should return to popular retailers Kmart, The Warehouse and Farmers

-After going out on another shopping spree, customers might end up disappointed when they find out later on the that one of the products they bought is faulty and possibly even a health hazard.
+After embarking on a shopping spree, customers might end up disappointed when they later discover that one of the products they bought is faulty - and possibly even a health hazard.

 Here's a look at three of the most popular retailers - Kmart, The Warehouse and Farmers - to see which products customers need to return.